 Part of the project is to collect and disseminate knowledge and experience of farmer-breeders involved in organic potato breeding.
-This has already resulted in three Potato Breeding Courses organised by the Louis Bolk Institute.
-Furthermore, the Louis Bolk Institute recently has published the Handbook for Farmer-breeders, and in the Potato Breeding Manual (Sept.
-2013)
+This has already resulted in various potato breeding courses organised by the Louis Bolk Institute.
+Furthermore, we have developed a handbook for farmer-breeders, the Potato Breeding Manual.

 For more information, watch the project video below (in Dutch).

 Get a taste of new talented Robust potato cultivars